IN THIS ARTICLE

 To be sure this medication is helping your condition, your bone mineral density will need to be tested often.
+You may not need to take ibandronate for longer than 3 to 5 years.
 Visit your doctor regularly.

 If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using ibandronate.
 You may need to stop using the medicine for a short time.

 Ibandronate is only part of a complete program of treatment that may also include diet changes, exercise, and taking calcium and vitamin supplements.
 Follow your diet, medication, and exercise routines very closely.

 Store at room temperature away from moisture and heat.